Top 5 Call for Code solutions unveiled

 The solution: Lali Wildfire Detection gives these developing nations, which are often the most vulnerable to the impact of natural disasters, a simple and inexpensive way to prevent wildfires.

-How they built it: Lali Wildfire Detection is built on the IBM Cloud, and uses IoT Platform, serverless, analytics, data services with Sigfox technology to deploy temperature sensors in a forest, creating a temperature sensor grid that provides real-time data for firefighters.
+How they built it: Lali Wildfire Detection is built on the IBM Cloud, and uses IoT, serverless, analytics, data services with Sigfox technology to deploy temperature sensors in a forest, creating a temperature sensor grid that provides real-time data for firefighters.

 Potential impact: By creating a temperature sensor grid, this solution provides real-time ground data for firefighters that can be more accurate and provide better response time than satellite information.
-The data pipeline from the low-cost sensors feeds into IBM IoT, providing live updates to Node-RED-powered maps to visualize all sensor locations with the relevant data.
+The data pipeline from the low-cost sensors feeds into the IBM Cloud, providing live updates on maps to visualize all sensor locations with the relevant data.
 These temperature maps can help measure the pattern a fire will follow, allowing response teams to create a more effective containment plan.

 Next steps: Sigfox connectivity will spark the possibility of implementing other solutions, such as communication pagers for firefighters, animal tags, rain measurement systems and more.